 2. Calling men and women to be like God, that is, to be holy and to love Him

 5. God is speaking – fulfilled prophecy proves it!

 6. Announcing the coming of Messiah

-These sub-motifs vary from book to book, but the four sub-motifs lead us to Jesus Christ, who saves men and women from their sin.
+These sub-themes vary from book to book, but the four sub-themes lead us to Jesus Christ, who saves men and women from their sin.
 Only Jesus Christ, the Messiah, can forgive our sins, but we must depend on Him to do this.
 An overview of the prophetic books is provided in the Appendix A of Solid Roots Study #1.